Definition - What does Micromanipulation mean?

 Some of the procedures in IVF that use micromanipulation include:

-- Intracytoplasmic sperm injection (ICSI) - An individual sperm is collected and injected into the mature egg
+- Intracytoplasmic sperm injection (ICSI) - An individual sperm is collected and injected into the cytoplasm of a mature egg

-- Assisted hatching - The outer membrane that surrounds the blastocyst is weakened to facilitate hatching and the eventual implantation of the embryo.
+- Assisted hatching (AZH) - The outer protein membrane that surrounds the embryo or blastocyst is weakened to facilitate hatching and the eventual implantation of the embryo.

-- Preimplantation genetic diagnosis (PGD) - A few cells surrounding the embryo are taken out and screened for genetic abnormalities prior to transfer.
+- Preimplantation genetic testing (PGT) - A few cells surrounding the embryo are taken out and screened for genetic abnormalities and frozen and wait for the results on the appropriateness for transfer.